retifrav/scraps/docker.md

 export PATH="$PATH:$HOME/Applications/Docker.app/Contents/Resources/bin"
 ```

-or actually the `$HOME/.docker/bin` path, which is where it will symlink things as well.
+...or actually the `$HOME/.docker/bin` path, which is where it will symlink things as well.

 If you'll try to install it without `--cask`, it will then install just the CLI tool, which will complain about everything with: